 The board also continues to work closely with the San Diego County Sheriff’s Department and their crime prevention unit.
-They have also made a number of visits to homes within our community to review home security measures and to check on the status of homes whose owners have signed up for their free vacation inspections using their volunteer senior patrol.
+They have also made a number of visits to homes within our community to review home security measures and to participate in Neighborhood Watch organizational meetings.

 There are however, limits to what the homeowners association can do.
 Law enforcement and the HOA cannot overcome crime without the support of homeowners individually and as a community.
 The homeowner association is responsible to prevent and address crime in the common areas.
 The individual homeowners are responsible to secure their own homes and property.